Yueran-Yu/Yu-Blog/029_React_Basics.md

     - This command ```npm audit fix``` will go through and update the versions to a version of a package where it doesn't have a security concern anymore.
     - While, yarn doesn't have this command, we only can install and upgrade all the packages that you see with a vulnerability.

+16. ### What is Virtual DOM?
+  - Virtual DOM is a javascript object.
+It's a way to emulate the Real DOM.

+17. ###